mhmoodisepide/gait_analysis/README.md

 This project is part of my personal learning to understand gait signals and how to work with them using basic tools.

 ---

-## What’s included so far:
+## What’s Included So Far
-- Created synthetic signals for right and left foot motion
+- Generated synthetic gait signals for right and left foot motion
-- Plotted height trajectories for both feet
+- Visualized height trajectories for both feet
-- Detected heel strike points:
+- Detected heel-strike events:
-  - For right foot
-  - For left foot
+  - Right foot only
-  - Both together in one graph
+  - Both feet together on a single graph
-- Gait metrics like step time, stride time, cadence
+- Computed gait metrics:
+  - Stride time
+  - Cadence (steps per minute)

 ---

 ## What I'm planning to add:
-- Toe-off detection
+- Implement toe-off detection to complement heel-strike events
-- Symmetry analysis between right and left foot
+- Perform symmetry analysis between right and left foot
+- Analyze and visualize joint kinematics using Python
+- Explore joint kinematics (hip, knee) across varying walking speeds
+- Investigate correlations between walking speed and joint motion
+- Improve gait event detection and data visualization
-- Maybe real gait data later if available
+- Incorporate real gait data if available in future

 ---